 Learn about chocolate from pod to bean to delicious chocolate!
 Taste fresh samples right off of the line and visit the production area to see where the magic is done.

 Kilwins Petoskey: Kilwins Chocolate Kitchen

 Tours run Monday-Friday from 10:00 am – 4:00 pm on the half hour and include a comprehensive review of how they make several different chocolates, sweets, and confections.
 You can view the process from start to finish, and of course, there are free samples at the end of the tour!

 School and group tours can be scheduled during April through October, weather permitting, by appointment only.
-The tours include a farm and creamery tour, including their robotic milking system, baby cows, how milk is bottled, activities, goodie bags, and a soft serve treat at the end.
-Public tours are also available on Saturdays at 11am from June – August only.
+The tours include a farm and creamery tour, including their robotic milking system, baby cows, how milk is bottled, activities, goodie bags, and a soft-serve treat at the end.
+Public tours are also available on Saturdays in the summer months.

 East Lansing, MI